Principal Plan's Envelope Model

 | Balance | The total of all transactions assigned to this account or envelope. |

-| Cleared | The total of transactions that have been marked as cleared.
-This typically matches what the bank reports. |
+| Cleared | The total of transactions marked as cleared on that side.
+For accounts, this typically matches what the bank reports.
+For envelopes, it reflects items you have marked settled for that budget purpose (for example, reimbursed expenses). |

 Every Transaction Touches Both Sides